arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterDeferStmt(ctx *DeferStmtContext)
     EnterDeferStmt is called when production deferStmt is entered.

+func (s *BaseArcParserListener) EnterDeinitDecl(ctx *DeinitDeclContext)
+    EnterDeinitDecl is called when production deinitDecl is entered.

 func (s *BaseArcParserListener) EnterEqualityExpression(ctx *EqualityExpressionContext)
     EnterEqualityExpression is called when production equalityExpression is